chriskinsman/DynamoDbExportCsv/README.md

 This will create a sub directory in the current working directory with the same name as the table.
 The csv files will be compressed with gzip.

+Parallel Scans are useful to maximize usage of throughput provisioned on the DynamoDb table.